All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 - Specific - what exactly is the outcome you are looking for?
 What does success look like?

 - Measurable - how will you know if you’ve met this objective?
-What data will measure, and how often you will take these measurements?
+What data will be measured, and how often you will take these measurements?

-- Actionable- are these objectives realistic?
-Consider your budget, skills and resources available.
+- Actionable - are these objectives realistic?
+Consider the budget, skills and resources available.

-- Relevant- does achieving this objective ‘move the dial’, putting the firm in a stronger place than before?
-Does it align to what the firm is trying to achieve in the short, medium and long-term?
+- Relevant - does achieving this objective ‘move the dial’, putting the firm in a stronger place than before?
+Does it align with what the firm is trying to achieve in the short, medium and long-term?

 Examples of SMART marketing objectives are: